Idukki district: History

 A perfect blend of the Malayali, the Tamil and various tribal cultures is found in the Idukki district.
 The temples and other older buildings in the High Range and the surrounding regions in Idukki have significant influences from the medieval era Tamil-Pandyan architectural styles.
-The mountain passes like Bodinayakkanur (connecting various mountain ranges) and Cumbum (which connects the eastern Tamil country with Thodupuzha) have facilitated trade and travel between the Tamil-Pandyan country which lied to east of the Western Ghats and various Kerala kingdoms west of it during the medieval period.
+The mountain passes like Bodinayakkanur (connecting various mountain ranges) and Cumbum (which connects the eastern Tamil country with Thodupuzha) have facilitated trade and travel between the Tamil-Pandyan country which lay to the east of the Western Ghats and various Kerala kingdoms west of it during the medieval period.
 Periyar, the longest river in Kerala, has its source of origin and major portion of its route of flow, in the Idukki district.
 Pamba, the third-longest river in Kerala, also has its origin in the district of Idukki.
 During the Travancore Era, Munnar has acted as the summer residence of the British residents in Travancore.
 Higher peaks like Anamudi on the eastern border of the Idukki district have acted as a natural boundary between the Malayalam kingdoms and the contemporary Tamil kingdoms in the past, thereby reducing invasions into the region from the neighbouring Tamil country as well as from other parts of the Indian peninsula.
 The 17th century Dutch work, Hortus Malabaricus, contains information about the flora and fauna of the region at that time.